Last Updated on

-- A baby, whose grandparent has blue eyes, may have blue eyes too.
+- A baby, whose grandparents have blue eyes, may have blue eyes too.

-- A baby who has different shades in both the eyes may be suffering from Warrensburg Syndrome.
+- A baby who has different shades in both the eyes may be suffering from Waardenburg Syndrome.

 The above mentioned are some possibilities that you may see in your newborn baby but is not necessary that this will only happen and your baby may have different coloured eyes too.

-Parents are often very curious to know about their unborn babies, and the colour of the eyes may be one of them.
-You may wonder what colour my baby’s eyes would be.
-It is often seen that babies whose parents have a darker shade of eyes may have dark eyes too.
+It is often seen that babies whose parents have a darker shade of eyes may have dark eyes.
 Similarly, if both the parents have blue or green eyes, the baby may have blue or green eyes.
 In case one of the parents has lighter eyes and the other has a darker shade of eyes, the baby may have either coloured eyes.
-What will be the final colour of your baby’s eyes or your baby permanent eye colour may become clearer by the time your baby is approximately nine months of age.
+The final or permanent colour of your baby’s eyes may become clear by the time he turns nine months of age, but in some babies, the colour may not change up until 3 years of age.

-In a very rare genetic disorder, you may notice your baby having different coloured eyes.
+A baby may also have different coloured eyes if he has a rare genetic disorder.
 However, if you notice any change in your baby’s eye colour, you may get in touch with your doctor to know more about the same.

-What if Your Baby Have Two Different Coloured Eyes?
+What If Your Baby Has Two Different Coloured Eyes?

-Sometimes baby’s may have two different coloured eyes.
+Sometimes a baby may have two different coloured eyes.
 This may happen in following conditions:

-- Warrensburg Syndrome: This is a genetic abnormality that may affect the colour of baby’s skin, hair and even eyes.
-The babies who are born with this genetic mutation may have two different coloured eyes.
+- Waardenburg Syndrome: This is a genetic abnormality that may affect the colour of baby’s skin, hair and even eyes.
+Babies who are born with this genetic mutation may have different coloured eyes.
 In some cases, the babies who are born with this defect may even have hearing loss.

 - Heterochromia Iridium and Heterochromia Iridis: This defect may cause two different coloured eyes or multi-coloured eyes in babies.
 This condition may be caused due to gene mutation or excessive pigmentation in the irises.
 Such defects may also result due to certain medication or trauma that the baby may experience at the time of the birth.

-The treatment for both the above-mentioned conditions may vary as per the symptoms.
-In case your baby is diagnosed with Heterochromia then there is no need to worry as this condition is neither harmful to your baby nor it requires any treatment.
-However, if there is inflammation or swelling along with this condition, then it becomes necessary to reduce the inflammation and treat Heterochromia after that.
+The treatment for the above-mentioned conditions may vary as per the symptoms.
+In case your baby is diagnosed with heterochromia then there is no need to worry as this condition is not harmful and does not require any treatment.
+However, if there is inflammation or swelling along with this condition, then it becomes necessary to reduce the inflammation and treat heterochromia after that.

 However, if you decide not to treat this condition in your child, you may do so.
 There are many people living a healthy life with this eye condition.
 But if you or your child feels the need to use tinted lenses, you may do so.

-Though there may be a considerable change in newborn eye colour before, and after, you can always talk to a paediatrician to clear your doubts.
+A baby’s eye colour may undergo considerable changes within a year and even later, if you notice something unusual, you can always talk to a paediatrician to clear your doubts.
 It is also recommended to have regular eye-checkups for your baby, to rule out any complications that may arise.